-Pacific Grove Hospital, a premier mental health and addiction clinic near Riverside & Corona, CA, is focused on using evidenced-based practices and treatment modalities throughout our programs.
+Pacific Grove Hospital, a premier mental health and addiction clinic near Riverside & Corona, CA, is focused on using evidence-based practices and treatment modalities throughout our programs.
 Living in Balance (LIB), dialectical behavior therapy (DBT), and cognitive behavioral therapy (CBT) are SAMHSA-approved treatment recovery and behavior models used as the basis of our chemical dependency programs and overall recovery model.

 Cognitive behavioral therapy is based on well-established principles supporting the notion that changing negative thinking patterns and reducing maladaptive behavior can have a beneficial effect on improving a person’s emotions and behavior.
 CBT is a goal-directed and semi-structured therapy and involves a partnership between the participant and therapist.
 Together, with the therapist, participants examine all factors that led up to and maintain a problem, including the reciprocal interaction of their thoughts, feelings, and behaviors with others, from family to friends and other people with whom they interact on a day-to-day basis.

 Participants are fully involved in treatment and engage with the therapist in setting short- and long-term goals, evaluating how treatment is working for them, and in moving forward in developing healthy and proactive behavior to engage in their daily lives.

 Dialectical Behavior Therapy